 4. Pottery Barn

 I felt like it was only fair to throw one big retailer in the mix.
-Pottery Barn's set, made from Belgian flax like the others, was among the most expensive of the sets I tried and had one noteworthy characteristic: this set was "constructed" in China, whereas all but one of its competitors were European-made.
-Unlike many of the other sets, which were stonewashed, Pottery Barn employs enzyme-washing for their linen, a cheaper and faster way to get the same effect.
+Pottery Barn's set, made from Belgian flax like the others, was among the most expensive of the sets I tried and had one noteworthy characteristic: This set was "constructed" in China, whereas all but one of its competitors were European-made.
+Unlike many of the other sets, which were stonewashed, Pottery Barn employs enzyme-washing for its linen, a cheaper and faster way to get the same effect.
 While these sheets were fine, say, if you were gifted them, others were more impressive for the price point.

 Snowe, one of the most expensive sets I tested, blew me away.
 The only set actually made in Italy — coincidence? — was light, airy, and buttery-soft, something the company attributes to their proprietary air-washing technology.
 Buying these is certainly an investment, but they truly were like sleeping on clouds.
-If you're looking for fun colors, you won't find that here, though.
-Snowe's linens come in neutral white, ash grey, and slate blue, so you'll have to find your pop of color elsewhere.
+If you're looking for eclectic colors, you won't find that here, though.
+Snowe's linens come in neutral white, ash gray, and slate blue, so you'll have to find your pop of color elsewhere.